-- the officer receives 15 or more days' notice, the free day should be reallocated within 4 days of it being cancelled; - the officer receives less than 15 days' notice they should be paid at the appropriate rate for rest day working (time and a half). - 2.21.2 If an officer is required to perform duty on a free day or recalled to duty on a free day they will receive compensation for a minimum of 4 hours (even if the officer performs duty for less than 4 hours). - 2.21.3 If part-time inspectors and chief inspectors are required to perform duty on a free day they are entitled to be paid at plain time for any hours worked above the agreed hours up to 40 hours per week.
+- the officer receives 15 or more days' notice, the free day should be reallocated within 4 days of it being cancelled; - the officer receives less than 15 days' notice they should be paid at the appropriate rate for rest day working (time and a half).

+- 2.21.2 If a constable or sergeant is required to perform duty on a free day or recalled to duty on a free day they will receive compensation for a minimum of 4 hours (even if the officer performs duty for less than 4 hours).
+The only exception to this is where the member is retained on duty from a normal daily period of duty into a free day and the period worked on the free day is not more than one hour of duty.
+In these circumstances the minimum four hour payment does not apply, and the time to be reimbursed for the free day counts as the number of period of 15 minute periods actually completed (there is no half hour disregard). - 2.21.3 If inspectors and chief inspectors who work part time are required to perform duty on a free day they are entitled to be paid at plain time for any hours worked above their agreed hours up to 40 hours per week.